Performance Collaboration – An Essential Element of a High Performance Culture

 To make it simpler we’ll use the example of a leader collaborating with a direct report about a particular task or short-term role.
 Please keep in mind, however, that this should first happen with an individual’s overall role, and that it applies to groups of individuals as well.

 Clarify the overall Purpose of the role or task.
 Why is this role or task important?
 How does it align with larger goals and objectives?
 What exactly is expected as a work product, and by when?
 What if any resources will be provided?
+Invite feedback and dialogue.

 Have them repeat back what they’ve heard.
 This is not to test them for how well they were listening!
 If anything it’s a measure of how well the leader communicates.
-So many leaders run engaging team meetings, and then at the end summarize what everyone has agreed to.
+Many leaders run engaging team meetings, and then at the end make the mistake of summarizing what everyone has agreed to.
 People nodding their heads does not mean that they actually understand.
 It may mean that they think they understand (but do they really?).
 Or it could be that it doesn’t feel safe to say that something isn’t clear.
 In any case, it’s vital that each person says, in his or her own words, what they have committed to and by when.
 It really does not matter how clearly or eloquently a leader believes s/he has expressed expectations.
 What matters is whether there is mutual understanding, and this can only come by hearing from those who are assigned a role or task.

 Identify the domain(s) that need to be considered.
 When we use the term “domain” we are referring to the Cynefin Complexity Model.
 Please see our short introduction.
 Is it a simpletask, with a small number of clear and repeatable steps, such as filling out an expense form?
 If so, this there would be no reason to have Performance Collaboration on how to do it, although there may well be a need for dialogue on why expense forms aren’t being consistently turned in.
 Is it a complicated task, requiring more steps and expertise but where results are repeatable because of the laws of physics, electricity, gravity, etc., such as designing a bridge?
 Or is it a complex task where there is no “one right answer” and the right steps emerge over time rather than being able to be figured out at the beginning (as can be done with complicated tasks).
 Complex tasks require more collaboration.
 Tasks that involve humans always have a degree of complexity.